What to do in Kyoto

 Boat cruise on the Hozugawa River

-Take a scenic train ride from Arashiyama to Kameoka City and sail back by boat!
+Take a scenic train ride from Arashiyama to Kameoka Town and sail back by boat!

-You'll be floating down the river on traditional flat-bottomed boats steered by boatmen with oars and bamboo poles.
+You'll float down the river in traditional flat-bottomed boats steered by boatmen with oars and bamboo poles.

 In places, the cruise can be a little more adrenaline-fuelled, but you won't be navigating any large rapids or weirs along the way and even a life jacket is not compulsory.